Try Wisepops now

 Cons:

-• Some users may see them as intrusive and annoying
+• Some visitors may see them as intrusive and annoying

-The bottom line is: use website popups in a way that enhances the customer experience rather than detracts from it.
-When used correctly, they can be a valuable tool for boosting engagement and driving results for a Shopify store.
+The bottom line is: use website popups in a way that enhances your customer experience.
+When used consistently and contextually, they can be a valuable channel for converting 4% on average and driving real, measurable revenue.

 If using popups is the most effective Shopify marketing strategy to generate leads and collect emails, then the email marketing is crucial to nurture those leads and turn them into loyal customers.